HoangLa95/qualitedevs2/PSs/ps5.md

 6. In `getLevelData`, check if the corresponding level file exists.
 If it does not (`if(!file) {...}`), return the message `"Resources not found for level <level number>."` and terminate the program with `EXIT_FAILURE`.

-This is an example of local error handling, which avoids throwing an error that needs to be handled elsewhere, simplifying the code logic.
+This is an example of local error handling, which avoids throwing an exception that needs to be handled elsewhere, simplifying the code logic.

 ## Exercise 2: Git integration